Slieve Gullion: Titus Oates Plot

-Around 1680, religious persecution of local Irish Catholics heated up in reaction to Titus Oates' claims of a non-existent Catholic conspiracy aimed at assassinating King Charles II of England and massacring the Protestants of the British Isles.
-As a result, a Catholic priest named Fr.
-Mac Aidghalle was murdered while saying mass at a mass rock that still stands atop Slieve Gullion.
+Around 1680, religious persecution of local Irish Catholics heated up in reaction to Titus Oates' claims of a non-existent Catholic conspiracy aimed at assassinating King Charles II of England and massacring Protestants.
+As a result, a Catholic priest named Mac Aidghalle was murdered while saying Tridentine Mass at a Mass rock that still stands atop Slieve Gullion.
 The perpetrators were a company of redcoats under the command of a priest hunter named Turner.
 Redmond O'Hanlon, the outlawed but de facto Chief of the Name of Clan O'Hanlon and leading local rapparee, is said in local oral tradition to have avenged the murdered priest and in so doing to have sealed his own fate.

 Hillwalking

 Slieve Gullion is popular with hillwalkers, with about 20,000 people climbing the hill every year.
 A road leads to a small car park about halfway up the western side of the mountain.
 From there a trail leads to the summit.
 There is also a waymarked trail from the northern side of the mountain.
-As there is no security on the mountainside, cars parked there are often broken into by thieves, and police have asked visitors not to leave valuables in cars.
+As there is no security on the mountainside, cars parked there can be broken into by thieves, and police have asked visitors not to leave valuables in cars.

-On the eastern side of the mountain is Slieve Gullion Forest Park, which includes a visitors' centre, café, playground, and the Giant's Lair Story Trail.
+On the eastern side of the mountain is Slieve Gullion Forest Park, which includes a visitors' centre, café, playground and the Giant's Lair Story Trail.